Organica-Img Solid Waste Management

 Companies are investing in rethinking their packaging such that it can be reused or recycled.
 Another nifty trick that can come in handy is if people learn to upcycle their waste.

 Upcycling is creating something new from an object that has ceased to be of use or value in its current form.
-Not only will this reduce the burden on our landfills, it will reduce the burden on recycling facilities as well.

 Reduce: Solid Waste Management Strategies for Organic Waste